Barrack Heights

 Barrack Heights has shown very soft population growth performance across periods assessed by AreaSearch

-The estimated population of the suburb of Barrack Heights is around 5,987 as of Feb 2026, reflecting a decrease of 16 people since the 2021 Census which reported a population of 6,003.
-This change is inferred from AreaSearch's estimation of the resident population at 5,964 following their examination of the latest ERP data release by the ABS in June 2024 and validation of an additional 11 new addresses since the Census date.
-The population density ratio is 2,474 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Based on analysis of ABS population updates for the broader area, the suburb of Barrack Heights' population is estimated at around 6,116 as of May 2026.
+This reflects an increase of 113 people (1.9%) since the 2021 Census, which reported a population of 6,003 people.
+The change is inferred from the resident population of 6,112 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,527 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

 Frequently Asked Questions - Population